-The following procedure applies only to systems that are shipped with a Height adjustable stand (HAS) stand:
+The following procedure applies only to systems that are shipped with a Basic All-in-One stand:

-- 1 Follow the procedure in Before working inside your computer. - 2 To avoid damaging the display, place the system on a flat, soft, and clean surface . - To remove the stand: - a Press and slide the release tab forward on the cover [1]. - b Hold the tab in the release position and lift the stand upward [2]. - c Slide downward to lift the stand off the back cover [3].
+- 1. Follow the procedure in Before working inside your computer. - $\mathbf{2.}$ To avoid damaging the display, place the system on a flat, soft, and clean surface . - 3.
+To remove the stand: - a) Press and slide the release tab forward on the cover [1]. - b) Hold the tab in the release position and lift the stand upward [2]. - c) Slide downward to lift the stand off the back cover [3].